kine90/stylegan2-ada-pytorch/README.md

-**Work in progress - adding spout sharedtexture output, controlling generation with UDP.
+**Work in progress - Adding spout sharedtexture output to generate.py.
+Adding UDP controls for seeds and interpolation.
 Thanks to daviesjamie/spout**<br>